SmithB/ICESat2/README.md

     git merge upstream/master
     git push

-Before editing/adding code to your local repo (on your machine) make sure it's up-to-date w.r.t. the remote repo (on GitHub), do:
+3. Before editing/adding code to your local repo (on your machine) make sure it's up-to-date w.r.t. the remote repo (on GitHub), do:

     git pull

+4. Rules for a great git commit message style:

+     1. Separate subject from body with a blank line
+     2. Limit the subject line to 50 characters
+     3. Capitalize the subject line
+     4. Do not end the subject line with a period
+     5. Use the imperative mood in the subject line
+     6. Wrap the body at 72 characters
+     7. Use the body to explain what and why vs. how (if needed)

+Example:

+    Add code to read specific data file
+    Update getting started documentation
+    Replace subsystem X for readability
+    Remove deprecated methods

 ## Further (easy) reading